 In early 2015, Lance moved to Hobart.
 He works as a branding consultant, running his own business for over eight years.
 He has been in the advertising industry for over 20 years, working at multi-national agencies in Perth, Singapore, Scotland and Malaysia, and winning over 20 local, national and international advertising awards across TV, radio, press and direct mail along the way.

 Davis is a Policy Analyst with the Department of Premier and Cabinet.
 He has a diverse career history, including as a retail manager, business owner, police officer and Business Support Officer for a government focused enterprise.
 David graduated from the University of Tasmania in 2013 with a Bachelor of Arts and Laws.
-In early 2017, David will graduate from the College of Law with my Graduate Diploma of Legal Practice
+David has recently graduated from the College of Law with a Graduate Diploma of Legal Practice.